lformella/rss-extender/README.md

 To use cache you need to create subfolder "tmp/" with write permissions (here user is www-data):
 * $ mkdir tmp/
 * $ chown www-data: tmp/

+For creating the regular expressions for the config files the web site http://regex101.com/ helps for testing.